Carnage in Kabul adds to US challenges in Afghanistan

 Saturday's attack follows a gun battle last week at the Intercontinental Hotel in Kabul, which left 22 people dead, a suicide attack on the offices of Save the Children in Jalalabad, and an assault on a cultural center in Kabul at the end of last month that killed more than 40 people.

-A year ago Trump spoke with US troops in Afghanistan -- hours after his inauguration.
+A year ago President Donald Trump spoke with US troops in Afghanistan -- hours after his inauguration.
 "I'm with you all the way ... we're going to do it together," he told them.
 It was a sentiment he repeated in condemning Saturday's attack.
-General Joseph Votel -- who leads US Central Command and was in Kabul when the bombing occurred -- insisted "it does not impact our commitment to Afghanistan" and that victory is "absolutely" possible.
+Gen. Joseph Votel -- who leads US Central Command and was in Kabul when the bombing occurred -- insisted "it does not impact our commitment to Afghanistan" and that victory is "absolutely" possible.

 But in the past year, the Taliban has become stronger in many Afghan provinces.
 It now controls or contests control of at least 40% of the country, according to an official US assessment.
 The US relationship with Pakistan, seen by most as an essential player in Afghanistan, has deteriorated sharply.
 The central government in Kabul is weak and divided.
 It's embroiled in a struggle with a powerful provincial governor, Atta Muhammad Noor, who was fired but has refused to step down.
 Corruption remains endemic, especially within the national police.